-Austin has been named ‘The Best City in America’ by dozens of publications in recent years.
-An influx in population has changed the city in many ways, but this list strives to feature activities that both visitors and locals alike should include on their bucket lists for THE BEST THINGS TO DO IN AUSTIN.
+Austin has been named ‘The Best City in America’ by dozens of publications in recent years, so naturally, you want to know what are the best things to do in Austin.
+An influx in population has changed the city in many ways, but this list strives to feature activities that both visitors and locals alike should include on their bucket lists.

 This swimming hole sits in a natural grotto carved out of limestone and is complete with a small beach area and a 50-foot waterfall!
 They now require reservations during the busy summer months so be sure to make reservations before heading to the pool.

 There’s no feeling “tourist-y” while cruising around town on an electric minibike!
 Create your own biker gang and experience the city like you never have before.
 Rentals and biker gang adventures run daily, and kids 15 yrs and under can ride with a parent for free!
 It’s an incredible bonding experience for couples, families, friends, or co-workers.

 23. Drink Margaritas

 Our city offers some of the best tequila and mezcal variations in the country.
 Visitors and locals alike should be sure to try some (or all) of our favorites.

 An excellent indoor activity when you’re looking to beat the heat.
 This list includes some of our favorites.